kimchhengheng/Comp472MiniProj1/README.md

 * Write to text file
 * Compute the average to running the program 10 time and append to text file

+To run these python code,
+* Make sure you have the dataset in the same directory, or update the path to the dataset in the .py file
+* Make sure the necessary library is install such as sklearn, panda, numpy
+* For Task1.py, it could be run by terminal or click run button on the preffered IDE.
+However, running all the code in one time could lead the same result since the number of feature is the same.
+Therefore, you can comment out some part does not need and run it individuallly.
+* For Task2.py, it could be run by terminal or click run button on the preferred IDE

 Student name: kimchheng heng, Id 26809413